Summary

 In contrast, there is no statutory definition of an ‘umbrella company’.
 An umbrella company is generally considered to be an entity acting as an intermediary that employs individuals on behalf of employment businesses (i.e. recruitment agencies) and end clients.
 They are generally not caught by the above rules as they are not finding work for those they employ or engage.

 Given this, the previous Conservative government launched a consultation back in June-August 2023 on “Tackling non-compliance in the umbrella company market”.
 In a surprise move, the current Government issued a response to the consultation in March 2025, in which it stated it wanted to define umbrella companies and allow for their regulation “in the same way” that employment businesses are regulated.
-The rationale for this was to protect “the most vulnerable at work” and the ensure that people who work through an umbrella company have comparable rights and protections to those working through an employment business.
+The rationale for this was to protect “the most vulnerable at work” and to ensure that people who work through an umbrella company have comparable rights and protections to those working through an employment business.

 The amended definition of an ‘employment business’, however, is broad and will cover the business of participating in “employment arrangements”, which includes people who are, or who are intended to be, in the employment of a person to be supplied to act for and under the control of another person in any capacity.
-‘Participating in’ includes being an employer of the individuals, paying for or receiving payment for the individuals, supplying people or taking steps to do any of these things.
+‘Participating in’ includes being an employer of the individuals, paying for or receiving or forwarding payment for the individuals, supplying people or taking steps to do any of these things.

 Currently, employment businesses are regulated by the Employment Agency Standards Inspectorate (‘EAS’), but this will fall into the remit of Fair Work Agency once established.
 For more information on the Fair Work Agency including its enforcement powers, read our article here.